anybill/documentation/api_vendorV2.md

 These endpoints list all categories which are available to categorize the line items and the bill.

 # Postman
-**The postman collection is not yet up to date for v2!** A Postman collection can be found [here](./Postman/Anybill%20Vendor%20Api.postman_collection.json).
+A Postman collection can be found [here](./Postman/Anybill%20Vendor%20Api.postman_collection.json).
+It has different folders for v1 and v2.
+There are examples for each requests.
 There are also environments for [Staging](./Postman/Environments/Anybill%20VendorApi%20Staging.postman_environment.json) and [Production](./Postman/Environments/Anybill%20VendorApi%20Production.postman_environment.json)

 To acquire an access_token first set your credentials for the following collection variables: